ShashwatAnalyst/Amazon-Sales-Performance-Analysis/README.md

 4. Which segment contributes the most to overall sales?

 ### Product Analysis
-1. Which product categories generate the highest revenue?
+1. Which product generate the highest revenue?
 2. What are the top-performing products?
 3. Which products yield the highest profit margins?
 4. Are there products underperforming compared to average sales?